princeote/FastMDXplora/README.md

 ## Configuration files

 For anything beyond a quick run, capture the whole study in a single YAML file instead of a long flag list.
 The same file drives both the CLI and the Python API.
-Input is always given as a `systems:` list — even for a single system — so the file looks the same whether you study one protein or a dozen.
+Input is always given as a `systems:` list (even for a single system), so the file looks the same whether you study one protein or a dozen.

 Generate a commented template to start from: